microsoft/MAPIStubLibrary/docs/Building.md

 ## Building with Node.js/node-gyp

-Alternatively, you can build using Node.js and node-gyp:
+Alternatively, you can build using Node.js and node-gyp (this creates a static library):

 1. **Install Node.js**: Make sure you have [Node.js](https://nodejs.org/) installed.